-Hot-wire voltages were acquired at streamwise positions between ${x}/{D_{f}} =$ 1.9 and 9.1, which we call the near- and far-fields, and sampled with a digital acquisition card (16-bit NI-USB 6221) at a frequency, $f_{s}$, of 200\,kHz for approximately 10\,s (corresponding to about $1.7 \times 10^{4}$ to $1.7 \times 10^{5}$ integral time scales), and low-pass filtered at the Nyquist frequency, $f_{Nyq}$, of 100\,kHz to prevent aliasing.
+Hot-wire voltages were acquired at streamwise positions between ${x}/{D_{f}} =$ 1.9 and 9.1, which we call station 1 and station 2, and sampled with a digital acquisition card (16-bit NI-USB 6221) at a frequency, $f_{s}$, of 200\,kHz for approximately 10\,s (corresponding to about $1.7 \times 10^{4}$ to $1.7 \times 10^{5}$ integral time scales), and low-pass filtered at the Nyquist frequency, $f_{Nyq}$, of 100\,kHz to prevent aliasing.

 The probes were calibrated \textit{in situ} against a Pitot tube while varying the fan speed.
 We employed King's Law to relate mean voltages and speeds \citep{King1914}, along with a temperature correction \citep{bruun1996hot}.
-Along the axis of a jet, the velocity distribution is approximately Gaussian \citep{Anselmet1984}. \citet{Chanal2000} exploit this fact to determine a calibration from the differences between measured hot-wire voltage distribution and a Gaussian distribution modified to account for probe behavior at near-zero speeds, such that
+Along the axis of a jet, the velocity distribution is approximately Gaussian \citep{Anselmet1984}. \citet{Chanal2000} exploit this fact to determine a calibration from the differences between a measured hot-wire voltage distribution and a Gaussian distribution modified to account for probe behavior at near-zero speeds, such that